AndreasErikLundmark/MultiClients-ChatServer/README.md

     ```bash
     java Client
     ```
+- **Custom Host:**
+    Default host is 'localhost'.
+To connect the client to a server running on a custom host, provide the custom host adress:
+    ```bash
+    java Client <host>
+    ```
 - **Custom Port:**
-    To connect the client to a server running on a custom port, provide the custom port number:
+    To connect the client to a server running on a custom port, provide the custom port number after providing host:
     ```bash
-    java Client <customport>
+    java Client <host> <customport>
     ```

 ### 2. Client Features